Introduction to Unix File System

 What is Unix?

-Unix is an operating system which has been applied to the family of multitasking, multiuser computer operating system.
-It was derived from AT&T UNIX operating system and was developed in the 1970s at the Bell Labs research center.
-It was first programmed in assembly language and again reprogrammed in C. It is stable and also provides a graphical user interface which helps in providing an easy to use environment.
-Unix provides users with different program development tools, electronic communication facilities and also many development tools.
-With these, it also provides multiple UNIX shells where one interprets your commands and those are passed to the operating system.
-It also has a kernel which acts as a mediator between the shell and the hardware.
+Unix is an operating system that has been applied to the family of multitasking, multiuser computer operating system.
+It was derived from the AT&T UNIX operating system and was developed in the 1970s at the Bell Labs research center.
+It was first programmed in assembly language and again reprogrammed in C. It’s stable and provides a graphical user interface which helps in providing an easy to use environment.
+Unix provides users with different program development tools, electronic communication facilities, and many development tools.
+With these, it also provides multiple UNIX shells where one interprets your commands, and those are passed to the operating system.
+It also has a kernel that mediates between the shell and the hardware.
 Kernels are relatively small and efficient.
-Unix also provides a separate file system where many functions can be performed.
+Unix also offers a dedicated file system that enables the execution of various functions.
 Let us have a look at the file system.

 The Unix File System consists of different types of files.
 Let us have a look at these.